Your success is important to us.

 Student Representative Program

 Are you passionate about improving the learning experience and sharpening your communication skills?
-As a unit representative you are the bridge between the students and teaching staff, representing the voice of your fellow students.
-Your feedback helps to shape the future success of our Faculty’s units.
+As a Unit Representative you are the bridge between the students and teaching staff, representing the voice of your fellow students.
+Your feedback helps to shape the future success of our Business units.

-Unit Representatives then have the opportunity to become Department Representatives, and regularly meet with the Head of Departments and Executive Dean.
+Unit Representatives then have the opportunity to become Department Representatives, and regularly meet with the Head of Departments and Senior Academics.

 Need to get back on track?
 When things are not going to plan and you need help with your studies, our Student Success team are here to listen and provide assistance.